 Octenol is not effective for all species of mosquitoes.
 Specifically, a set of experiments found that traps baited with octenol trapped fewer Culex pipiens and Culex orientalis mosquitoes than traps without octenol.
 Find out if your local mosquitoes are attracted to octenol before making your decision.

-Propane traps require more maintenance than a can of mosquito repellent or even sticky traps.
+Propane traps require more maintenance than regular mosquito yard spray or even sticky traps.
 As mentioned, the propane, sticky paper, and lures will need to be replaced.
 Propane lasts a few weeks, sticky paper will need to be replaced more frequently, and the lifetime of the lure depends on what the product is.
 Octenol lasts for a month to a month and a half.
 If your trap uses nets or containers, those will need to be emptied and cleaned of dead bugs and their residue.
 If this level of maintenance is not possible for you or you’re otherwise unlikely to keep up with it, propane traps would not be worth your money.

 Overall, mosquito traps are effective but not as effective as manufacturers often claim.
-They can be a little bit pricey, but in the right location, they can be worth the money.
+They can be a bit pricey, but they can be worth the money in the right location.
 The sheer number of mosquitoes they will catch makes them a useful part of many mosquito control strategies.
-These propane mosquito catchers are excellent for use in the backyard and other parts of your property.
+These propane mosquito catchers are excellent for use in your property’s backyard and other parts.
 While they won’t destroy whole populations of mosquitoes, they will help reduce their numbers.